Yuhansa-03/Task-Manager/README.md

-Made a Task Manager for the Sodftware Development Coursework using Python
+Made a Task Manager for the Sodftware Development Coursework using Python & GUI